-Growing a Sustainable Community through Education, Food and Healthy Living.
+Growing a Sustainable Community through Education, Wholesome Food and Healthy Living.

-The Greenhouse Projectis a community-driven environmental learning endeavor at Nay Aug Park in Scranton, is growing a sustainable community through education programs, wholesome food priorities and healthy living initiatives.
-In addition to being a source of flowers and vegetable transplants for the homeowner, The Greenhouse Project aims to promote and explore the availability of affordable, local, healthy, organic food in and around Scranton, environmental stewardship, horticulture, and responsible food ethics.
-Through partnerships with schools, farmers, business, and residents of the region, The Greenhouse Project provides education and supports local food systems.
+The Greenhouse Project, located in the James McNulty Greenhouse in Nay Aug Park in Scranton, is growing a sustainable community through education programs, wholesome food priorities and healthy living initiatives.
+In addition to being a source of flowers and vegetable transplants for the homeowner and parks, The Greenhouse Project aims to promote and explore the availability of affordable, local, healthy, organic food in and around Scranton, environmental stewardship, horticulture, and a responsible food policy.
+Through partnerships with schools, organizations, farmers, business, and residents of the region, The Greenhouse Project provides education and supports local food systems.
 The Greenhouse offers a variety of educational and volunteer gardening opportunities for all most levels.
 The Greenhouse uses organic practices in its edible food transplants and will offer heirloom varieties when possible.

 The McNulty Greenhouse was made possible by a generous grant from the Walmart Foundation and a grant from Ronald McDonald House Foundation.
 The Greenhouse Project is generously supported through the cooperation of Nay Aug Park Conservancy, Nay Aug Park Recreation Authority, The Parks and Recreation Department and the City of Scranton.

 The Greenhouse Project is partially funded by The William G. McGowan Foundation, Gertrude Hawk Chocolate, The Scranton Area Foundation, The United Way of Lackawanna County, Penn Foster and Johnny's Seeds.

 We offer perennial and annual flowers, herbs, organic veggie seedlings, and hanging baskets for sale to support our programs for children and adults, including classes and trainings, educational documentaries and more.
 We are also in partnership with the Lackawaxen Farm Company to bring fresh, local products from over 25 farmers and producers for Saturday morning pick-up.